Fox Route 3

 Route 3 – March to Ferry Meadows Country Park

-12 hours return trip – ideal for a short break
+12 hours cruising return trip – ideal for a short break

-Turning right from our marina along the Old River Nene this route passes Floods Ferry and crosses the Grenwich Meridian .
+Turning right from our marina along the Old River Nene this route passes Floods Ferry (long term moorings only) and crosses the Greenwich Meridian.
 Beyond this is Floods Ferry Junction where the Old Nene forks left and our route turns right down Whittlesey Dyke.

 After three miles cruising you approach Angle Corner where to the left Bevill’s Leam joins our route and opposite on the right is the entrance to the Twenty Foot River.
 Continuing straight on you find the dyke narrows as the outskirts of Whittlesey are approached.
 Ashline Lock (a boater operated manual lock) marks your arrival at this historic market town and above the lock there are visitor moorings next to the Leisure Centre.